JoinMarket-Org/JoinMarket-Docs/README.md

 # JoinMarket-Docs
-Technical documentation of Joinmarket - user documentation is in the wiki.
+Technical documentation of Joinmarket - user documentation is [here](https://joinmarket-org.github.io/joinmarket-clientserver/).

 Start from the [high level design](/High-level-design.md) and go from there.